About Endzone - A World Apart

 Players have to rebuild civilization...

-Players have to rebuild civilization by using a variety of standard tools, gathering technology, manage resources, and constructing over 70 different buildings.
+Players have to rebuild civilization by using a variety of standard tools, gathering technology, managing resources, and constructing over 70 different buildings.
 The environment is also a key factor in this game, as you have to contend with remaining radiation, climate change, and poisonous rain.

 The game does a great job of striking a happy medium: It uses familiar mechanics but makes some fascinating twists on them, playing into a sense of lore and ensuring that the environmental factors get prime billing.
-They aren't unmanageable, but it does add a layer of difficulty into this genre.
+They aren't unmanageable, but it does add a layer of difficulty to this genre.

-Graphics & Audio - Brown & Grey
+Brown & Grey

-The graphics and audio track here are nothing special.
+The graphics and audio tracks here are nothing special.
 Yes, they get the job done, and the audio does an excellent job - at points - of adding to the overall sense of desolation players are meant to experience.
 However, the graphics are disappointing.
-For a more modern game, the lack sharpness.
+For a more modern game, the lack of sharpness.
 Endzone is drenched in brown and grey colors, and while this is meant to be atmospheric, it can get very old, very quickly.

-Gameplay - Easy Peasy
+Easy Peasy

 Inexpensive, Evolving, and Replayable

-A city builder is not a once and done experience, and if it is, something has gone wrong.
+A city builder is not a once-and-done experience, and if it is, something has gone wrong.
 Thankfully, Endzone is a highly replayable game.
 There are a variety of different strategies and tactics you can experiment with, and adventurous or curious players can find alternative ways of building their colony so that they can find success.
 Do you pay tribute to your enemies, or do you take them head-on?
 Do you go deep on research, or weapons?
 There are many pathways for you to experiment with, and while the core concept never really changes, it's a broad enough concept that you can wring dozens of hours of fun out of it.

 TL;DR